Hellenic Centre for Marine Research: Cretaquarium

 Cretaquarium is the largest public aquarium in Greece and it consists of 61 tanks with a total amount of 1.800.000 litres of water.
 It is located in Gournes, near Heraklion in Crete.
-Research is conducted at the aquarium by the constant observation of some of the animals living there with cameras, for the purpuse of studying their behavior and life cycle.
+Research is conducted at the aquarium by the constant observation of some of the animals living there with cameras, for the purpose of studying their behavior and life cycle.
 Cretaquarium is also taking care of wounded or sick animals that are then reintroduced into the wild, in collaboration with local agencies and environmental organisations.

 Aqualabs

 The HCMR-Aqualabs-Cages infrastructure is the largest facility for marine experimental tanks in the Mediterranean; it consists of inland installations, net-pen cages and analytical laboratories.
 In Aqualabs is conducted multidisciplinary research about the reproduction, development, nutrition, pathology and husbandry of many Mediterranean species, like the European seabass, the gilt-head bream and the sharpsnout seabream, as well as non-native species like the greater amberjack, the meagre and the Atlantic wreckfish.